 A cleaning expert provide tips to help businesses create healthier work environments.

 Rooting out potentially harmful chemicals from the products they specify is increasingly important to facility managers.
-TFM spoke with Roger McFadden, senior scientist for Staples, Inc. about this issue.
+TFM spoke with Roger McFadden, senior scientist for Staples, Inc. about green cleaning products.

 Survey finds collegiate sports programs are becoming greener and more sustainable.